Andre0991/vilpy/README.md

 ## TODO: Transformation

 ### Evil
-`lispy` disputes keybindings with `evil-mode`, so in some cases its commands are overwritten.
+`lispy` disputes keybindings with `evil-mode`, so in some cases, its commands are overwritten.
 Using [lispyville](https://github.com/noctuid/lispyville) is a typical solution for making both packages work together.
 Personally, I'm fine with the default `lispy` bindings working only in `insert-mode`.
 I simply use these customizations for making `lispy` take precedence over `evil` in some specific keys: